scenariomartin/EnglishWords/words.md

 migrate
 laser
 transmit
-pole ,can you help me to hoist the flag to the top of the pole? polar ,polar bear locality     [ləʊˈkæləti] ,we were discussing the role of locality in writing, when suddenly it hit me. rap sew ,she'll wear herself out nursing and sewing. [səʊ]
+locality     [ləʊˈkæləti] ,we were discussing the role of locality in writing, when suddenly it hit me. rap sew ,she'll wear herself out nursing and sewing. [səʊ]